← /notes

 1. Collect examples.
 Screenshots, photos, physical objects.
 When something works, save it.

 2. Articulate the pattern.
 “The type is set at 14px with 1.8 line-height — the extra leading makes long paragraphs breathable.”
-Naming the mechanism makes it portable.
+Naming forces you to see precisely.
+Vague impressions (“it looks clean”) can’t be reused.
+Specific observations (“generous whitespace, muted grays, one accent color”) can.

 3. Pattern-match across domains.
 The same 1.8 line-height works on unrelated sites.
 The same 4px spacing appears in iOS, in Stripe’s dashboard, in a Japanese stationery catalog.